 Creoles are people of mixed European and African descent, especially in the Caribbean.
-I was told that most of the Creoles in Cuba are from Haiti whose forefathers used to work during the glory days of Cuba.
+I was told that most of the Creoles in Cuba are from Haiti whose forefathers used to work during the glory days of.